capy-language/capy/README.md

 ];
 ```

-Enums can also have additional data associated with each variant, and this data can be extracted using `switch` statements
+Enums can have additional data associated with each variant, and this data can be extracted using `switch` statements

 ```cpp
 Web_Event :: enum {